Site icon She Travels Australia

 Rottnest Island Grocery Store

-The settlement is also an easy way to see Quokkas wandering through the main area, which consists of ice cream shops and takeaway, and a good quality grocery store where can buy provisions for the day.
+The settlement is also an easy way to see Quokkas wandering through the main area, which consists of ice cream shops and takeaway, and a good quality grocery store with a diverse range of produce to buy provisions for the day.

 Rottnest Island History

 Our island bus driver had plenty of Rottnest Island information and facts to share, including how the island was named when the Dutch arrived, thinking that Quokkas were large rats!
-This became ‘Rottanest Island’, island of rats.
+The name was ‘Rottanest Island’, island of rats.
 This was later changed to Rottnest Island.

 Indigenous History